smaciu/OCR/README.md

 If "start  page" and "end page" argumenrs **are not selected**, the entire document is processed.

 Extracted text is saved under **file_name**.txt under the path: "**path_to_scanned_pdf**".

-Text for individual pages is saved under the directiory "file_name"
+Text of individual pages is saved under the directiory "file_name"

 From your command line: